brucezztong/ZZTong.7D2D.Mods/ZZTong-Prefabs/README.txt

 CLIENT INSTALLATION (Linux) - TBD
 SERVER INSTALLATION - TBD

+WARNING: If you choose to extract POIs from this modlet that you need to know Parts and Custom Block XML works, or you will not end up with a complete POI!

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

-I recommend installation on both, but Server-Side only should largely work.
+I recommend installation on both, but Server-Side only should largely work with some noticable quirks.
 As near as I have been able to determine, because POIs are rolled into the world distributed by the server, and all the modlet's additions to the game configuration are in XML, this can be a Server-Side only modlet.

+The most notable issue observed by players without a local installation of the modlet is the lack of local "imposter" files will mean custom POIs only become visible when you get close to them.
+This alone can be enough to annoy players.

-However, if you also install the modlet on the Clinet-Side then there are game features that become supported, such as using F11 to identify a POI, or Admin abilities such as being able to teleport to a POI.
+The next complication relates to features such as using F11 to identify a POI and Admin abilities such as being able to teleport to a POI.
+Neither of those features will not work without a local copy.
 Players may also find that odd things, like key boxes, only work if they have the modlet installed.

-These quirks are not bugs in the modlet or the POIs.
+These quirks are NOT bugs in the modlet or the POIs.

 VANILLA RANDOM WORLD GENERATOR (RWG):